zdirnecamlcs96/dart-decimal/README.md

 ## Features

-Personal library that solve the floating point issue by using `BigInt`.
-But the precision only support up to 18 only as `DartDecimal` used `int` instead of `BigInt`.
+Dart Library that solve the floating point issue by using `BigInt`.

+**Note:** `DartDecimal` supports precision up to 18 digits because it uses `int` instead of `BigInt`.
+The purpose is to avoid unnecessarily large numbers or high precision, as they weren't needed for my use case.
+Additionally, `int` uses a fixed amount of memory and may be more efficient than `BigInt`.

 ## Getting started